wp-plugins/fdsphotofeed-v100/readme.txt

 	* wp-lightbox2 plugin for lightbox2 show.
 You may get it from here: `http://zeo.unic.net.my/notes/lightbox2-for-wordpress/`

 COURTESY:
-	Thanks goes to Brian Brigg,Hasin Hayder and Lenin for there endless support.
+	Thanks goes to Brian Brigg,Hasin Hayder and Lenin for their endless support.

 ==Installation==